-Oct 11, 2018 (LBO) - Concern over rising risks to emerging market economies were center stage this week as global Finance Ministers and Central Bank Governors gathered this week in Bali, Indonesia.
+Concern over rising risks to emerging market economies were center stage this week as global Finance Ministers and Central Bank Governors gathered this week in Bali, Indonesia.
 Bali hosted both the biannual Ministerial Meeting of the Group of Twenty-Four (G-24) developing countries and the annual meetings of the International Monetary Fund and World Bank Group officials.

-"Global growth continues broadly but risks are rising for developing economies with higher oil prices, rising interest rates, high debt levels and the threat of trade war as top concerns," said Mangala Samaraweera, Finance Minister and Chairman of the G-24.
+"Global growth continues broadly but risks are rising for developing economies with higher oil prices, rising interest rates, high debt levels and the threat of trade war as top concerns," said Hon.
+Mangala Samaraweera, Minister of Finance and Media for Sri Lanka and Chairman of the G-24.
 "We urge major powers to reform and reinforce rather than discard the rules-based global trading system," Samaraweera said.

-Volatile capital flows, foreign exchange pressures, and higher borrowing costs have buffeted emerging markets as major economies have begun rolling back the very low-interest rates that have prevailed since the 2008 global financial crisis.
+Volatile capital flows, foreign exchange pressures and higher borrowing costs have buffeted emerging markets as major economies have begun rolling back the very low interest rates that have prevailed since the 2008 global financial crisis.
 "There is no avoiding the fact that the market for capital is global, which means policies and interest rates in advanced economies affect emerging and developing economies," said Julio Velarde, first vice-chair of the G-24 and Governor of the Central Reserve Bank of Peru.